"The course offering varies each year, not all courses will be offered"

 We will ask: How can the complex flows, processes, and rhythms of a modern metropolis be visualized?
 What social and economic changes prevail in the shift to modes of governmentality characteristic of the conditions of neoliberal capitalism, media convergence, and immaterial production?
 How do urban infrastructure and architecture manage the dynamisms and tensions of modern flows and rhythms to reshape work productivity, public order, and collective memory?
 How are the voices and rights of the burgeoning class of cosmopolitan consumers and transnational migrants delimited and excluded from the configuration and operation of the modern Asian city?

 Images of the body represent systems of thought, aesthetics beauty and our identity.
+This course takes a comparative approach to theories of body and embodiment in the Western and the Chinese traditions.
 In this course we will ask: What is a body?
 How do we define and represent different bodies?
 In what ways do cultural values mold our perception of the body?
 How is the understanding of the body informed and transformed by scientific development?
 Throughout this course we will seek answers to these questions by focusing on the Western and the Chinese traditions from the cultural and the scientific perspectives.
+We will analyse some important themes of the subject by integrating a theoretical approach with art, photography, films, novels and short stories.

 CULS5205 The Culture of Travel and the Travel of Culture